Maha govt will probe video submitted by Fadnavis: Sharad Pawar | Politics

 ''If it is true that the recording (submitted by Fadnavis) is of 125 hours, then the use of a powerful agency cannot be ruled out...and such agencies are only under the Government of India,'' he said.

-"…It first needs to be proved whether it (the recording) is authentic or not.
+''It first needs to be proved whether it (the recording) is authentic or not.
 The state government will definitely probe that…the veracity needs to be confirmed.
-My name also seems to have been dragged directly/indirectly.
-There is no reason, I am not related to it," he said.
+My name also seems to have been dragged directly or indirectly.
+There is no reason, I am not related to it,'' he said.

-Pawar said the Maha Vikas Aghadi (MVA), comprising the Shiv Sena, NCP and Congress, was not misusing power to target its opponents.
+Pawar said the MVA -- comprising the Shiv Sena, NCP and Congress -- was not misusing power to target its opponents.

-The NCP chief also said he hopes Prime Minister Narendra Modi will probe the complaint raised before him by Shiv Sena MP Sanjay Raut in connection with the alleged misuse of central agencies.
-"Let's hope he probes it and takes precautions to control the misuse of the agencies," Pawar said.
+He said Central agencies were also being ''misused on a big scale'' in TMC-ruled West Bengal ''to discourage'' BJP's opponents.

-He said the Maharashtra government will examine the materials submitted by Fadnavis and will keep facts before the people at the right time.
-Pawar, however, without naming anyone, said it is true he had asked Fadnavis to look into a serious complaint he received about one of the BJP leader's colleagues "some time in the past six months or a year".
-"I told him it is not right to make public comments if complaints are made against a person representing the public and hence, I will not talk about it publicly, but you (Fadnavis) look into it,'' he said.
-"Later, I was told by him that he was looking into the complaint I had sent to him and care will be taken to see that such things will not happen.
-The issue was over for me then and there.
-Except this, I am nowhere personally related to this," Pawar said.
-He reiterated that central agencies were being "misused on a big scale" against the MVA leaders in Maharashtra and also in the TMC-ruled West Bengal to discourage BJP's opponents.
-Pawar also cited the example of former Maharashtra home minister Anil Deshmukh, who, the NCP chief said, was "jailed after a police complaint by a police official".
-"Deshmukh's is a fitting example of how probes are carried out by misusing agencies,'' he said.
+Pawar said former Maharashtra home minister Anil Deshmukh, arrested by the ED, is a fitting example of how probes are carried out by misusing agencies.

-The NCP chief said as per his information, 95 people close to Deshmukh, including his family, relatives, staff, private secretary and chartered accountant, were raided by central agencies.
+''Deshmukh was jailed after a police complaint by a police official,'' he said.
+The NCP chief claimed that at least 95 people close to Deshmukh, including his family, relatives, staff, private secretary and CA, were raided by Central agencies.
 The statements of at least 200 people were recorded in Deshmukh's case, he added.

-There were 90 raids, including 50 by the ED, 20 by the CBI and 20 by Income Tax Department.
-"I had never heard something of this sort," Pawar said.
+There were 90 raids, including 50 by the ED, 20 by the CBI and 20 by the Income Tax Department. ''I had never heard something of this sort,'' Pawar said.
+Queried whether the MVA government is in trouble and the state is heading towards President's rule, Pawar said, ''nobody can trouble the MVA government''. ''This government enjoys a clear majority.
+Yes, efforts are being made to destabilise it…but the legislators of the NCP, Shiv Sena and Congress will not respond to such efforts,'' he said.

-"They are not succeeding in destabilising the government here and hence, some or the other option is being explored.
-This does not behove parliamentary democracy," he said.
+Pawar also dismissed BJP's demand for the resignation of NCP leader and minister Nawab Malik, arrested by the ED in connection with a money laundering case. ''He is a leader who got elected to the state legislature for the past 25-30 years.
+You never levelled allegations against him then…if there is a Muslim functionary, you link him to (gangster) Dawood.
+This is deplorable.
+The party stands firmly with him,'' Pawar said.

-Meanwhile, Maharashtra Minister of State for Home Satej Patil also hit out at Fadnavis, saying, ''Such claims are being made (by Fadnavis) because the Shiv Sena, NCP and Congress are in power and the BJP is not.
-Our Home Minister Dilip Walse Patil will respond to it properly."
-"We are also aware that IPS officer Rashmi Shukla tapped the phone calls of members of (the then) opposition parties when Fadnavis was Maharashtra's chief minister.
-Thanks to our government that such a matter came to light," Patil said.
+Meanwhile, Maharashtra Minister of State for Home Satej Patil also hit out at Fadnavis, saying, ''Such claims are being made (by Fadnavis) because Shiv Sena, NCP and Congress are in power and the BJP is not.
+Home Minister Dilip Walse Patil will respond to it properly''.

-The Mumbai police have claimed in an FIR registered last week against Shukla and some other officials that they illegally tapped the phones of Sanjay Raut and NCP leader Eknath Khadse in June 2019 for ''vested political interests''.
+''We are also aware that IPS officer Rashmi Shukla tapped the phone calls of members of (the then) opposition parties when Fadnavis was the chief minister.
+Thanks to our government that such a matter came to light,'' Patil added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)